|

 Prenatal CareJoin together to create a positive relationship focused on your personal and family growth encompassing spiritual-emotional-physical needs, safety, and satisfaction.

-A 1-2 hour initial visit includes a thorough history, full physical exam, and discussion about what a healthy pregnancy looks like in the context of your lifestyle Prenatal visits in the Simsbury or Plymouth/Terryville office monthly during the first and second trimesters, every 2 weeks from 28-36 weeks, then weekly from 36 weeks until birth, or 42 weeks.
+A 90 minute initial visit includes a thorough history, full physical exam, and discussion about what a healthy pregnancy looks like in the context of your lifestyle.
+We meet for prenatal visits in the Farmington Valley or Plymouth/Terryville office monthly during the first and second trimesters, every 2 weeks from 28-36 weeks, then weekly from 36 weeks until birth, or 42 weeks.
 The 36 week visit is a 1-2 hour visit in your home.
-In-office prenatal lab work and referrals for ultrasounds as needed Screening and treatment monitoring for depression and anxiety The Nitty Gritty class for you and your birth team to prepare for labor and birth at home Supportive measures to sharpen your decision-making skills Referrals for specialized care |
+In-office prenatal lab work and referrals for ultrasounds are provided as needed.
+Attend the Nitty Gritty class for you and your birth team to prepare for labor and birth at home.
+Experience Birthing From Within mini-modules and supportive measures to sharpen your decision-making skills in line with your values.
+Receive referrals for specialized care. |

-ChildbirthI support your strength in labor, follow your lead, avoid interruptions or interferences promoting your confidence and safety
+ChildbirthI support your strength in labor, follow your lead, & avoid interruptions or interferences promoting your confidence and safety.

 24/7 access to the midwife: I am available by phone to answer your questions and concerns as labor approaches and progresses at home.
 Our team includes two midwives or the midwife and a birth assistant.
-We will come to your home to monitor and support you during active labor, birth, and postpartum.
+We will come to your home to monitor and offer our continued presence during active labor, birth, and postpartum.
 One-on-One Care: Early labor support is individualized to your needs.
-Support and monitoring is provided when we arrive at your house for active labor and until 3-4 hours postpartum.
-Our goal is a safe, peaceful, supportive environment tailored to your needs.
-Freedom of movement: Walk; go outside; sit on a ball, the floor, the bed, the toilet; float in water; rock in a chair; squat, kneel, and find any other position that feels right to you Movement in labor is not only an essential part of labor comfort, expert and novice birthers intuitively discover the best positions to help their babies find the best way earthside!
-We also offer suggestions based on our assessments.
-Water birth Option: Water birth tubs are available for rent as available.
-Setting up your birthing tub: Birth Pool in a Box Mini |
+We pland to arrive at your house for active labor and until 3-4 hours postpartum.
+Our goal is to follow your lead while holding the space for a safe, peaceful, supportive, and protected environment tailored to your needs.
+Freedom of movement: Walk; go outside; sit on a ball, the floor, the bed, the toilet; float in water; rock in a chair; squat, kneel, and find any other position that feels right to you.
+Movement in labor is not only an essential part of labor comfort, expert and novice birthers intuitively discover the best positions to help their babies find the best way earthside!
+We also offer suggestions based on our experience.
+Water birth Option: Water birth tubs are available to you.
+Set up, deflating, and packing is the family responsibility.
+The birth team helps keep a steady temperature in labor and empty and clean the pool after birth.
+Take a look at setting up your birthing tub: Birth Pool in a Box Mini |

 PostpartumThe birth team remains with your family until 3-4 hours postpartum.